-Dubai Municipality Launches Ramadan Souq Tomorrow, Saturday 25 January, On Old Municipality Street
+Dubai Municipality launches Ramadan Souq tomorrow, Saturday 25 January, on Old Municipality Street

-Highlighting the historical heritage of traditional markets as a key tourist attraction in Dubai.

-Offering recreational, tourism, and commercial activities to meet the needs of citizens, residents, tourists, and visitors.

-Dubai, United Arab Emirates, 24 January 2025 : Dubai Municipality will launch the third season of the Ramadan Souq tomorrow (Saturday, 25 January 2025) at the Old Municipality Street Square in the Grand Souq, Deira.
+(MENAFN- Weber Shandwick) Dubai, United Arab Emirates, 24 January 2025: Dubai Municipality will launch the third season of the Ramadan Souq tomorrow (Saturday, 25 January 2025) at the Old Municipality Street Square in the Grand Souq, Deira.
 Running until 22 February, the event aims to preserve the authenticity of traditional customs in preparation for the holy month of Ramadan, promote the historical heritage of traditional markets as an attractive tourist destination, and support investors by providing a platform to showcase and promote their products.

 The market will feature a variety of recreational, tourism, and commercial activities designed to cater to the diverse needs of the community, including citizens, residents, tourists, and visitors.
 From young people and families to heritage and culture enthusiasts, attendees can enjoy a unique shopping experience with competitive prices.